HOW TO REOPEN A CLOSED OJCC CASE IN FLORIDA

 If you’re planning to reopen a claim, steer clear of these missteps:

 - Waiting too long.
-Florida imposes time limits.
+Florida imposes time limits and statutes of limitations (SOL).
 Don’t assume you have unlimited time.

 - Insufficient documentation.
-Vague or missing details weaken your case.
+Vague or missing details may weaken your claim and may lead to a dismissal or denial of work comp benefits.

 - Incorrect filing method.
-Submitting to the wrong place or skipping required steps can invalidate your request.
+Submitting to the wrong place, failing to properly serve the employer/carrier, or skipping required steps can invalidate your request for benefits.

 - Trying to do it alone.
-Legal guidance is crucial when facing trained adjusters and legal counsel from the other side.
+Legal guidance and representation is crucial when facing trained adjusters and legal counsel from the defense.

 Ready to Reopen Your OJCC Case?
 We Can Help

-If you believe your closed claim deserves a second chance, don’t wait.
+If you believe your closed worker's compensation claim deserves a second chance, don’t wait.
 Vassallo, Bilotta & Davis is here to guide you every step of the way.
 From evaluating your eligibility to compiling documentation and advocating in hearings, we provide comprehensive support to injured workers throughout South Florida.
 Contact us today for a free consultation.
-Our experienced attorneys will review your situation and help you pursue the compensation you may still be entitled to.
+Our experienced Florida work comp attorneys will review your situation and help you pursue the workers’ compensation benefits you are entitled to.